cycloptux/GiselleBot-Documentation/docs/Utility/reactions.md

 command author:

-1. A .csv with the same output of resummary, showing the list of messages with reactions within the last `# of messages` in the current channel, including the list of reactions and number of uses per each reaction.
+1. A .csv with the same output of resummary, showing the list of messages with reactions within the last `number of messages` in the current channel, including the list of reactions and number of uses per each reaction.
 This is further enhanced with a \"Fraudulent Flag\" and a \"Fraudulent Votes\" extra column.